...SO WHAT DO WE MEAN BY "HANDMADE" ANYWAY?

 The first few months of Portland Razor Co. had left us deflated while answering the happy hour staple, "what do you do?".
-Setting aside that making straight razors is almost certainly unanticipated by any enquirer this century, what actually had us confused/amused/flabbergasted was the misunderstanding of the word "make".
+Setting aside that making straight razors is almost certainly unanticipated by any enquirer this century, what actually left us feeling this way was the misunderstanding of the word "make".
 On more than one occasion after discussing our work for 10 minutes or more, we were confronted by the following question:

 "...so, where do you get the blades from?"

 The more we discuss this with clients and fellow makers, the less surprising such a response feels.
-The well-known reality is that Americans do not manufacture THINGS anymore, so the fact that we start each straight razor with a piece of bar stock, a sheet of wood or acrylic, and a teaspoon of hardware IS surprising.
+The well-known reality is that the United States does not manufacture THINGS anymore, so the fact that we start each straight razor with a sheet of steel, some pieces of wood or acrylic, and a teaspoon of hardware IS surprising.

 STEP 1.
 Gather Materials